Finding the best poker training site or course for you can be difficult.

 The Hand Reading Lab

-Being able to read a players hand is one of the most important skills in poker and translates no matter if you’re playing heads up, 6max or full-ring, live or online.
+Being able to read a players hand is one of the most critical skills in poker and translates no matter if you’re playing heads up, 6max or full-ring, live or online.
 This skill is comprehensively developed from the ground up in The Hand Reading Lab course.

 The lab is a step by step system which teaches you how to put your opponent on the correct range at the right times so you can bluff more effectively, value bet more thinly and increase your overall win rate.